Welcome back to the Advent Of Radare!

 delves into leveraging SVD files within Radare2 using

-the r2svd
+the r2svd plugin.

 SVD (System View Description) files are XML-based representations of microcontroller peripherals and their memory mappings, commonly provided by microcontroller manufacturers (like for example ARM Cortex-M-based SoCs).
 These files contain detailed information with name, description and addresses of every bit about peripherals, registers, and fields, which can be incredibly useful for reverse engineering embedded firmware to understand where serial ports are located, where analog and digital pins are used, etc.